If you are experiencing face distortions or similar symptoms, please contact us.

 PMO comes in different forms.
 The condition causes features to appear distorted in a variety of ways -- they may droop, appear smaller or larger than normal, be out of position, or seem stretched.
 PMO is typically classified based on the region of the face that is affected by distortion.
 We currently have little understanding about why people experience different types of PMO, but it is one of the many questions that we are interested in investigating.

 In full-face PMO, features on both sides of the face are distorted (Dalrymple et al., 2014; Blom et al., 2014).
-For example, a woman who we tested in our lab, reported distortions to many face parts (both eyes, nose, mouse, and the contour of the face)(Dalrymple et al., 2014).
+For example, a woman who we tested in our lab, reported distortions to many face parts (both eyes, nose, mouth, and the contour of the face)(Dalrymple et al., 2014).
 In addition, the distortions she saw grew larger over time.
 Below you can see how the patient described her perceived distortions for two faces.

 In hemi-prosopometamorphopsia (Hemi-PMO), features on one side of the face are distorted while features on the other side of the face look normal (Grusser et al., 1991, Cho et al., 2011, Almeida et al., 2020).
 Patient A.D. who we reported on in Almeida et al. (2020) often saw features on the right side of the face as if they were melting, but he did not see distortions on the left side of faces or in any other objects or body parts.
 When faces were turned upside down, the distortions continued to affect the same features they affected in upright faces.
 See figure below illustrating how A.D. might have seen the same photo when it was upright and upside down (the distorted part of the faces are shaded red to highlight them).
 However, in other cases (Nagaishi et al., 2015), the features distorted appear to change when faces are rotated.
 Considerably more cases of hemi-PMO have been reported in the neurological literature than full-face PMO, so hemi-PMO appears to be the more common type of PMO.